The mechanism of sleep

 The alternation between sleep and wakefulness is regulated by two biological systems that work in parallel: the circadian rhythm and sleep/wake homeostasis.

 The circadian rhythm is our internal biological clock.
-Under normal conditions it signals us when we are ready to sleep.
-The body clock is activated by signals such as daylight (we feel alert) and darkness (we feel sleepy), thanks to the hormone called melatonin.
-It can also be triggered by bright artificial light or stimulants such as caffeine, which make us feel awake even if it is night.
+Under normal conditions it sends us signals when we are ready for sleep.
+The biological clock of the body is activated by triggers such as daylight (we feel alert) and darkness (we feel sleepy), thanks to the hormone called melatonin.
+Its production can also be activated by bright artificial light or stimulants such as caffeine, which make us feel awake even if it is nighttime.

 Sleep/wake homeostasis works like an hourglass.
-In fact, from the moment you wake up, certain molecules called “hypnogenic”, that is, which induce sleep, accumulate, like grains of sand in an hourglass.
-The more time you spend awake, the more hypnogenic molecules are released, and the more sleep you will need.
-When we finally sleep, the hourglass turns: the hypnogenic molecules are disposed of and when we wake up we will start producing them again.
+In fact, from the moment of waking, certain molecules called “hypnogenic,” that is, sleep-inducing molecules, accumulate, like the grains of sand in an hourglass.
+The more time spent awake, the more hypnogenic molecules are released, the more sleep will be needed.
+When we finally sleep, the hourglass turns: the hypnogenic molecules are disposed of, and when we wake up we will start producing them again.
 For this reason, those who have slept too much during the day will have little sleep during the night.

 Homeostasis works like an hourglass